augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 ```
 This will disable alignment as well as force the compiler to use c++17 standard.

-When it comes to OpenARK, you can easily add the Eigen hack above by setting EIGEN_HACK option as ON in the CMakeLists.txt
+When it comes to OpenARK, the Eigen Fix is activated automatically if the host system is Linux in the CMakeLists.txt of OpenARK.
-`option( EIGEN_HACK "EIGEN_HACK" ON)`.

 Then follow the CMake instructions to build each library.